cytoscape/cytoscapeweb/README.md

 Flash-based graph visualization tool which can be integrated in HTML via its Javascript API (http://cytoscapeweb.cytoscape.org).

+This project has been replaced by [Cytoscape.js](https://js.cytoscape.org/) and is no longer active.

 LICENSE AGREEMENT AND DISCLAIMER
 --------------------------------------------------------------------------------